eikek/docspell/website/site/content/docs/webapp/download-all.md

 3. Click the top-right menu
 4. Click "Download all"

-Once the download panel is open you can select ehich version of the files you want to download.
+Once the download panel is open you can select which version of the files you want to download.

 <div class="flex items-center justify-center">
   {{ imgnormal2(light="download-all-02.png", width="") }}